 Whether you apply in person or over the Internet, you will need to make an appearance at the DSS office serving your area.
 The interviewer reviewing your application will examine your documentation and may ask you questions about your income and expenditures, your work and the number of people living in your household.
 Falsifying information to obtain TANF is a federal offense, which could result in your being banned from ever receiving TANF.

-- TANF Benefits: Welfare Application Instructions for South Carolina
+- TANF Benefits: Apply for South Carolina TANF Benefits

 - TANF: TANF South Carolina